Tomev/qcflow/docs/source/llms/transformers/guide/index.rst

         )

     # Load the PEFT model
-    loaded_model = mlflow.transformers.load_model(model_info.model_uri)
+    loaded_model = qcflow.transformers.load_model(model_info.model_uri)

-PEFT Models in MLflow Tutorial
+PEFT Models in QCFlow Tutorial
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Check out the tutorial `Fine-Tuning Open-Source LLM using QLoRA with MLflow and PEFT <../tutorials/fine-tuning/transformers-peft.html>`_ for a more in-depth guide on how to use PEFT with MLflow,
+Check out the tutorial `Fine-Tuning Open-Source LLM using QLoRA with QCFlow and PEFT <../tutorials/fine-tuning/transformers-peft.html>`_ for a more in-depth guide on how to use PEFT with QCFlow,

 Format of Saved PEFT Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-When saving PEFT models, MLflow only saves the PEFT adapter and the configuration, but not the base model's weights.
+When saving PEFT models, QCFlow only saves the PEFT adapter and the configuration, but not the base model's weights.
 This is the same behavior as the Transformer's `save_pretrained() <https://huggingface.co/docs/transformers/v4.38.1/en/main_classes/model#transformers.PreTrainedModel.save_pretrained>`_ method and is highly efficient in terms of storage space and logging latency.
-One difference is that MLflow will also save the HuggingFace Hub repository name and version for the base model in the model metadata, so that it can load the same base model when loading the PEFT model.
-Concretely, the following artifacts are saved in MLflow for PEFT models:
+One difference is that QCFlow will also save the HuggingFace Hub repository name and version for the base model in the model metadata, so that it can load the same base model when loading the PEFT model.
+Concretely, the following artifacts are saved in QCFlow for PEFT models:

 * The PEFT adapter weight under the ``/peft`` directory.
 * The PEFT configuration as a JSON file under the ``/peft`` directory.
 * The HuggingFace Hub repository name and commit hash for the base model in the ``MLModel`` metadata file.

-Limitations of PEFT Models in MLflow
+Limitations of PEFT Models in QCFlow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Since the model saving/loading behavior for PEFT models is similar to that of ``save_pretrained=False``, :ref:`the same caveats <caveats-of-save-pretrained>` apply to PEFT models.
 For example, the base model weight may be deleted or become private in the HuggingFace Hub, and PEFT models cannot be registered to the legacy Databricks Workspace Model Registry.

-To save the base model weight for PEFT models, you can use the :py:func:`mlflow.transformers.persist_pretrained_model()` API.
+To save the base model weight for PEFT models, you can use the :py:func:`qcflow.transformers.persist_pretrained_model()` API.
 This will download the base model weight from the HuggingFace Hub and save it to the artifact location, updating the metadata of the given PEFT model.
 Please refer to :ref:`this section <persist-pretrained-guide>` for the detailed usage of this API.